Who qualifies for a conventional loan?

 - Clean credit history (no recent bankruptcy or foreclosure)

-Although Fannie Mae and Freddie Mac set the minimum conventional loan requirements, lenders can set their own stricter rules, too.
-For instance, you can technically get a conventional loan with just 3% down according to Fannie and Freddie’s guidelines.
-But some lenders require 5 percent.
-Lenders might also have higher standards for credit score or debt-to-income ratio.
+Although Fannie Mae and Freddie Mac set the minimum conventional loan requirements, it’s important to note that lenders can set their criteria.
+For instance, while Fannie and Freddie’s guidelines permit a conventional loan with just 3%, some lenders require 5 %.
+Lenders might also set higher standards for credit score or debt-to-income ratio.

-Since requirements vary by lender, it can be helpful to shop around when you’re on the borderline of qualifying for a conventional mortgage.
-If you get denied at first, try with a few other lenders to see whether one will approve your mortgage application.
+Since requirements vary by lender, it can be helpful to shop around when you find yourself on the borderline of qualifying for a conventional mortgage.
+If your initial application is denied, consider approaching a few other lenders to see if any of them will approve your mortgage application.

 Conventional loan requirements

 As a rule of thumb, approval for a conventional loan requires a minimum credit score of 620.
-However, a better credit score leads to lower interest rates and lower PMI costs.
-Borrowers with credit scores over 720 generally get the lowest conventional mortgage rates.
+However, a higher credit score not only leads to lower interest rates but also reduces PMI costs.
+Borrowers with credit scores over 720 generally secure the most favorable conventional mortgage rates.

-When you apply for a mortgage, the lender will pull both your credit score and your credit report.
-Your credit history helps gauge creditworthiness.
-If you have credit issues like late and missed payments, bankruptcy, or foreclosure in your past, it can be more difficult to qualify for a home loan.
+When you apply for a mortgage, the lender will pull both your credit score and credit report.
+Your credit history plays a critical role in determining your creditworthiness.
+If you have credit issues such as late and missed payments, bankruptcy, or foreclosure in your past, it can be more difficult to qualify for a home loan.

-One common misconception is that buyers need 20% down to purchase a home.
+One common misconception is that buyers must provide a hefty 20% down to purchase a home.
 However, standard conventional loans require just 5% down.
-And select conventional loan programs let you buy with only a 3% down payment.
+Furthermore, there are select conventional loan program, such as Fannie Mae’s HomeReady and Freddie Mac’s Home Possible, that let you buy with as little as 3% down payment.

 Keep in mind that a conventional loan with less than 20% down will require private mortgage insurance (PMI).
-Although you pay this premium, the policy protects your lender in the event of default.
+While you are responsible for paying this premium, the policy serves to protect the lender in the event of default.
 You can ask your lender to remove PMI once you build 20% equity.

 Income and employment

-Getting approved also requires at least two years of stable, consistent income with the same employer or within the same field.
-Different types of income can help you qualify for a conventional home loan, such as:
+To secure approval for a conventional loan, it’s crucial to demonstrate at least two years of stable, consistent income with the same employer or within the same field.
+Different types of income can help you qualify for a conventional home loan, including: